hevoio/recoverable-kafka-producer/README.md

 ### Disk Threshold

-This parameter puts an upper bound on the disk space, the producer will occupy to store the records till the callback is received and flush is performed.
+This parameter puts an upper bound on the local disk space, the producer will occupy to store the records till the callback is received and flush is performed.
 This needs to be configured based on the configured kafka buffer size, flush frequency and also the write throughput.
 In case of disk threshold breach, further attempts to publish the record will result in RecoveryDisabledException.
 Default value is 20 GB.

 ## Serializing/Deserializing Callbacks